-Brock Heasley, the oldest of four brothers, grew up in Fresno, the “road to everywhere/destination of no one” of California.
-In his youth, he was a member of such prestigious organizations as “The Nerd Herd,” “The Last Picked for Teams” and “They Who Eat Alone.”
-During High School, he drew cartoons for the school paper and then got delusions of grandeur and began writing articles as well.
+Brock Heasley was a member of such prestigious organizations as “The Nerd Herd,” “The Last Picked for Teams” and “They Who Eat Alone” during high school.
+From 1996-1998, Brock served as a Spanish-speaking missionary for the Church of Jesus Chris of Latter-Day Saints (but speaks terrible Spanish now; really, it’s embarrassing).
 After graduating from California State University Fresno with a degree in Graphic Design, Brock combined both skills to launch the online comic The SuperFogeys, published by Th3rd World Studios, in order to save the world.
 Has the world ended yet?
 No?
 Then it’s working.
-In 2010, Brock co-created the online comic Monsterplex, which went on to win DC Comics’ Zuda competition.
+In 2010, Brock co-created the online comic Monsterplex, which went on to win the DC Comics Zuda competition.
 His writing has appeared on the Independent Journal Review and at ForEveryMom.com.
-Brock’s debut short film, The Shift, about an ordinary man receiving sympathy and a job offer from the Devil himself, will be making the rounds on the film festival circuit beginning Summer 2017.
-His second short film, The Two Hundred Fifth, about a young college girl who discovers her best friend is a secret badass with a dark secret, is currently in production.
+Brock is also a filmmaker and his debut short film, The Shift, about an ordinary man receiving sympathy and a job offer from the Devil himself, earned him an Outstanding Filmmaker of the Year Award from the Hollywood Dreamz International Film Festival.
+His second short film, The Two Hundred Fifth, about a young college girl with a dark past that comes back to haunt her on the day she chooses to reveal all to her best friend, is currently in post-production.

-Brock’s greatest accomplishment remains tricking his gorgeous wife Erin into marrying him in 2000.
-Together with their three daughters Elora, Campbell and Violet, they live in Fresno and enjoy Pixar movies, dancing in the living room to good music and eating breakfast for dinner.
+Brock’s greatest accomplishment remains convincing his gorgeous wife Erin to marry him in 2000.
+Together with their three daughters, they live in California and enjoy Pixar movies, dancing in the living room to good music and eating breakfast for dinner.